Linuxfabrik/lfops/roles/wordpress/README.md

 `wordpress__url`

-* The URL under which WordPress is reachable, including `http://` or `https://`.
+* The URL under which WordPress is reachable, including `http://` or `https://` and an optional path such as `/blog`, without a trailing slash.
 Use the URL your users type in the browser, which with a reverse proxy that terminates TLS in front is an `https://` URL even though Apache httpd on the host serves plain HTTP.
 * It is the single source for the site address: WordPress is installed with it, and the role sets `home` and `siteurl` to it on every run, so an address changed in the WordPress settings is set back.
 With `https://`, WordPress builds its links for HTTPS and marks its login cookies `Secure`, and the role forces HTTPS for the login and the admin area.
-The host part becomes the `ServerName` of the vHost and the default installation directory.
+The host part becomes the `ServerName` of the vHost, and host and path the default installation directory.
 * Type: String.

 Example: